In this short video, we provide a demonstration of the Sales Message Builder in SalesScripter.

 - Building Blocks

 In the Sales Message Builder, the user will be asked to create a product profile.
 It is important to note that when the software always uses the term “product”, we are referring to whatever is being sold and that can include services.
-The software and sales methodology can definitely be used for selling services and may actually fit better with services than selling products.
+The software and sales methodology can be used for selling services and may actually fit better with services than selling products.

 A mistake that users often make with listing features is that they insert benefits.
-Going back to the example of accounting service, a user may enter a benefit of decreasing the taxes.
-This is a more of a benefit that is provided by the accounting service than a feature and should be entered later in the process when the user creates a sales message for the product.
+Going back to the example of an accounting service, a user may enter a benefit of decreasing the taxes.
+This is more of a benefit that is provided by the accounting service than a feature and should be entered later in the process when the user creates a sales message for the product.